 Regardless of what they’re called, however, in all cases readability and usability matter.

-- Use process mapping to figure out where the process should begin and end (while process mapping may seem like an extra step, it actually saves time because writers avoid including irrelevant steps in their SOPs).
+- Use process mapping to figure out where the process should begin and end (while process mapping may seem like an extra step, it saves time because writers avoid including irrelevant steps in their SOPs).

 - Don’t mistake SOPs or work instructions for guidance documents, checklists, or descriptions; all of these documents have their place, but they’re distinctive documents.